LogicalContradiction/HotCCSVGenerator/README.md

 --version                            Print the version number and exit.
 -v, --verbose                        Print various debugging information.
 -q, --quiet                          Activate quiet mode.
+-o, --output-file FILENAME           Change the output filename.
+--abort-on-error                     Abort the run on errors (currently
+                                     does this by default, only useful for batch runs).
 ```

 ## DISCLAIMER: